The BEST Spaghetti Bolognese Recipe

 • Make the pasta according to package directions and serve with the Bolognese and grated Parmesan cheese.

-2 pound spaghetti, 4 tablespoons Parmesan cheese
+2 pounds spaghetti, 4 tablespoons Parmesan cheese

 • Serve warm and enjoy!